 In May, 2000, Chris Coleman, co-founder and artistic director of Actor’s Express in Atlanta, became the theater’s fourth artistic director.
 In his first season he launched several creative initiatives, including the production of A New Brain, the theater’s first musical, and its first second stage production, Dael Orlandersmith’s one-woman show The Gimmick.
 Under his leadership, Portland Center Stage received the largest gift in the theater’s history at that time — a $1.35 million, three-year grant from the Meyer Memorial Trust.
 In the 2003-2004 season, Portland Center Stage expanded the number of productions from six to seven and began presenting works in both the Winningstad and Newmark Theatres.

 In April 2004, the company announced a $32.9 million capital campaign to build a new theater complex in the historic First Regiment Armory Annex building, originally built in 1891.
 The facility would house the 590-seat U.S. Bank Main Stage, the 190-seat Ellyn Bye Studio, administrative offices, a rehearsal hall and production facilities.
 The company also continued to rent the 20,000 square-foot warehouse on Front Avenue to construct sets and props.

-The Armory opened to the public as the new home of Portland Center stage on October 1, 2006, with a community celebration.
-Since then, the company has continued to grow.
-It now offers around 11 productions each season, along with roughly 400 community events created — in partnership with 170+ local organizations and individuals — to serve the diverse populations in the city.
+The Armory opened to the public as the new home of Portland Center Stage on October 1, 2006.
+In 2018, the company welcomed Marissa Wolf, the former associate artistic director of Kansas City Repertory Theatre as it's fifth artistic director.
+The company now offers 10 productions each season, along with over 400 community events created — in partnership with local organizations and individuals — to serve the diverse populations in the city.
 Portland Center Stage at The Armory has become a major destination in the city, attracting local audiences and travelers from across the country and abroad.